pivotal-cf/bookbinder/README.md

         bin/bookbinder bind github

-will find doc repos by downloading the latest version from github.
+will find doc repos by downloading the latest version from GitHub.

 The bind command creates 2 output directories, one named `output/` and one named `final_app/`.
 These are placed in the current directory and are cleared each time you run bookbinder.